 SEPTEMBER 19, 2015—APRIL 3, 2016

-It’s not often that you see a video game and a chamber pot together in an exhibition.
+It’s not often that you see a video game and toilet paper together in an exhibition.
 It’s even more unusual when both are highlighted as historic artifacts.
 But the Capital Region of New York has such a varied history that this pairing, along with forty-eight other items, will partner together to tell their stories in The Capital Region in 50 Objects.